MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/monitoring-enforcement/overview.md

 **Minimum suggested activities:**

-* Customize your [Monitoring and Enforcement Tool Chain](toolchain.md) based on updates to your organization’s changing cost management needs.
+* Customize your [Monitoring and Enforcement Tool Chain](toolchain.md) based on updates to your organization’s changing Cost Management needs.
 * Consider adding or updating automation for common alerts and reports based on updated monitoring information.
 * Refine monitoring architecture guidelines to guide future adoption processes.
 * Re-educate impacted teams on a periodic basis to ensure ongoing adherence to the architecture guidelines.